nlpxucan/WizardLM/WizardMath/README.md

 <h2 id="inference">Inference</h2>

-We provide the decoding script for WizardMath, which reads a input file and generates corresponding responses for each sample, and finally calculate the score.
+We provide the decoding script for WizardMath, which reads an input file and generates corresponding responses for each sample, and finally calculate the score.

 ###  Install inference environment :
 Note: We used vllm for inference which can speed up inference and save time.
 Please refer to the official github [vllm](https://github.com/vllm-project/vllm/tree/main) for questions about vllm installation.